Sunnyside Coal Mines

 Rio Grande Western operated its largest coal train to date.
 Thirty-six cars with 2 million pounds (1,000 tons) of coal was shipped east from the Sunnyside mine number 3.
 The train had 2,000,000 pounds of coal, making 55,555 pounds of coal in each of the thirty-six cars (approximately 27.5 tons per car).
 (Salt Lake Tribune, December 17, 1900)

-About thirty miners were used in the Sunnyside No. 1 mine, producing 350 tons per day, and about 200 miners worked in the No. 2 mine, producing about 1,000 tons per day.
+In 1901, about thirty miners were used during 1901 in the Sunnyside No. 1 mine, producing 350 tons per day, and about 200 miners worked in the Sunnyside No. 2 mine, producing about 1,000 tons per day.
 Sunnyside No. 1 was located in the main Whitmore canyon.
 Sunnyside No. 2 mine was originally located about 400 yards up the side canyon.
 (Higgins: Industries, p.
 12)

 Late 1901